gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 I listened to Ben and talked to my friends who live in Zurich about the whole situation.
 We went over my litany of things going wrong, and they wisely suggested that I take a break and we go for a hike together.
 I quickly accepted the offer.
 Conveniently, Swiss National Day (August 1st) was around the corner, and we picked it for a relatively easy hike on a ridge near Interlaken.
-Let share some views:
+Let me share some views:

 ![Riggenberg view](/uploads/EF51DC06-2F13-438B-85C5-D1E29DFCC65E_1_105_c.jpeg)
 <figcaption>Down there is Riggenberg</figcaption>